 Beyond the initial measurements, it is also a good habit to re-check your tools after every 10 hours of cutting or so, preferably measuring the diameter near the very tip.
 When doing heavy cutting, you may see some reduction in tool diameter as the outer edge of the flutes gets a bit more dull; for this reason, I suggest keeping your primary roughing tool separate from the finishing ones.

-Last but not least, it makes sense to examine your tools for damage and excess wear every now and then.
+Cutting fluids or no fluids, it makes sense to examine your tools for damage and excess wear every now and then.
 You can't trust your naked eye, but a simple 7x magnifier, selling for under $50, should do the trick.
 If you have a microscope with magnification between 10x and 50x, that's even better.
 Here are the two most common cutter failure modes that aren't visible with naked eye - significant wear (left) and a chipped flute (right):

 Tip: good bookkeeping is incredibly important in CNC work: computer-aided design and creative chaos simply don't mix.
 Cultivate good habits starting with end mills: make sure that you have a spreadsheet (or even a flat text file) listing all the tools you have, outlining their geometry, and making note of the measurements you have taken.Having such a list will not only help you avoid surprises, but will also make it easier to maintain a healthy stock of tools - so that you never have to put a project on hold for two weeks after accidentally breaking your last 0.4 mm end mill.